noenomblot/ADA_P3-jekyll/index.md

 - Do communities that usually ignore each other suddenly connect?
 - Do political spaces spill into entertainment or gaming communities?
-- Once the event passes, do these connections disappear — or do they leave behind a lasting trace?
+- Once the event passes, do these connections disappear ?
+Or do they leave behind a lasting trace?

 ---